seap-udea/iWander/README.md

 Installation perform several operations required to start using the
 package:

-1. Copy the template files in ``template`` to the package directory.
+1. Copy the template files in the ``templates`` directory to the package directory.

-2. Install the required linus and python packages.
+2. Install the required linux and python packages.

 3. Unpack large files.
 Large files are splitted in 20MB chunks of data inside the `.store` directory.
 Before you use some critical